markeh/NewsReader/README.md

 **API**

-For deployment was on a Ubuntu webserver:
+For deployment on a Ubuntu webserver, from within api folder:
 > sudo dotnet publish -o ./NewsAPI2 -r linux-x64

 Start the service (user [supervisor](http://supervisord.org) to run in the background / restart):